tony-john-mcneil/alexa-voice-service-avs-raspberry-pi/README.md

 ```

-Alternativly you can configure this script to be another service that starts at an earlier stage, which is what I've now done
+Option 2: Alternativly you can configure this script to be another service that starts at an earlier stage, which is what I've now done
 on my setup as I was tinkering with my WiFi settings on the Pi and go into an invalid state where I could not login to perform
 a safe shutdown, therefore I had to do an unsafe shutdown by pulling the power.
 If you have a standalone service you can perform
 a safe shutdown regardless of being connected to a WiFi network.